 A minimum of 30 semester hours of graduate level courses.
 At least 24 hours must be in biology.
 The following areas, if not already part of the baccalaureate degree, are expected to be made up in addition to the 30-hour requirement: a.
 Genetics (with laboratory) b.
 Environmental Biology c.
 Organismal Biology a minimum GPA of 3.0 must be maintained.
 A master's candidate will be removed from the program if a grade of "C" is received in two courses or if a grade of "F" is received in one course.
 BIOL CE90 Comprehensive Examination is required for MA candidates only.

 The requirements are the same as 1-3 above, but six hours of the 24 hours in biology must be in the thesis courses, BIOL 63TP and BIOL 63TR.
 The thesis must be defended before a committee of faculty.
 M.S. students are also required to take MATH 6363, Research Statistics.

-6392 - Advanced Human Physiology Human physiology with major emphasis on the nervous, endocrine, digestive, circulatory, respiratory, and excretory systems.
+6392 - Advanced human physiology with major emphasis on the nervous, endocrine, digestive, circulatory, respiratory and excretory systems.

 63TP/63TR - Thesis Proposal/Thesis Research Laboratory or field-based research, under the direction of a graduate faculty member, leading to completion of a Master's Thesis.
 The research is based upon a Thesis Proposal, which should be completed by the time admission to candidacy is filed, i.e., before the student registers for the last 18 hours of graduate study.